igemuoft/igemuoft.github.io/_posts/2015-06-14-june-week-2-update.md

 Week 2 Update

-[@alex?, @heba?, note about progress on species spreadsheet]
+[@alex?, @heba?, note about progress on species spreadsheet] This week, we completed our species spreadsheet!
+We narrowed down 28 species (from 16 classes) from the 41 we had gathered initially, but may choose to reincorporate some of these excluded microorganisms at a later time.
+All 28 species now have links to their complete protein sequences and meet the criteria discussed last week.
+Further, we were able to find full metabolic networks (from existing literature on flux balance analysis) for seven species, and one other partial network.
+Moving forward, we will begin gathering the metabolic reaction data we need for our model.

 [@ghazal, @sean, can you talk about the d3 forced layout app you did, link to codepen]